simon-smida/KNN-project/metacentrum/README.md

 This directory contains scripts for executing workloads on Metacentrum.
 The documentation can be found [at this URL](https://docs.metacentrum.cz/).
 Before you start, create a Metacentrum account following the docs.

+As the next major improvement, it would be nice to update to latest version of pytorch (using the old approach).

 ## Environment setup

 ```shell